Pash3nlee/HackTheBox/Easy/Academy.md

 * [Official Exploit in Metasploit](https://www.exploit-db.com/exploits/47129)
 * [Exploit on Python from GitHub](https://github.com/aljavier/exploit_laravel_cve-2018-15133)

-Because i don't like using msf, i will use python exploit.
+Because I don't like using msf, I will use python exploit.

 Download it
 ```